MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-impact-on-APIs.md

 - When you update a queue item using unified routing, you can't remove it from the queue by selecting **Pick** ([**PickFromQueue Action**](/dynamics365/customer-engagement/web-api/pickfromqueue?view=dynamics-ce-odata-9&preserve-view=true)) or **RouteTo Action** on the queue item.

-- When you resolve a routed record, the corresponding queue item that gets deactivated can't be activated again.
+- When you resolve a case, the corresponding queue item that gets deactivated can't be activated again.

 > [!Note]